jjsilva4/merge-conflict-test/README.md

 ### Reset repo

 1. Open repo in GitKraken
-2. Reset `dev` branch to "Mario and Luigi" commit and discard all changes.
+2. Reset `dev` branch to "Zelda and Link" commit and discard all changes.

 ### Test 2: Trigger the merge conflict in the GK

 1. Start your timer
 2. Merge "merge-conflict" into "dev".
 Conflict should trigger
 3. Use the merge tool to resolve the conflict such that:
-- Index.md
+- Index.html
     - Accept the `dev` version of the Our Team section _(The founding was in 2020)_.
     - Accept the `merge-conflict` version of About section _(I am not a cat)_.
     - Change line 6 from "Wonder Kraken" to "Keif Kraken"